PicassoHouessou/iot/README.md

 pnpm install
 ```

-### 4. Configure the environment.
+### 4. Configure the environment

-**By default you don't need it to configure because SQLite is used for the database** If you want to use MySql do it
+**By default, you don't need to configure anything because SQLite is used for the database.** If you want to use MySQL,
+do the following:

 Copy the `.env` file and adjust the configuration parameters (database, etc.):